iclass-cc/iclass-cc.github.io/about.md

 show_title: false
 ---

-**iClass** is a learning platform with English as the main languages.
+**iClass** is a learning platform with English as the main language.

-After you have a certain foundation in English, you can use English as a medium to try to learn all kinds of new knowledge.
+Once you have some basic knowledge of English, you can use it as a medium to try to learn all kinds of new things.

 Hope you will love the classroom online.